Prasanth-Reddy-K/Youtube-Nifi-Pipelines/README.md

 **Pipeline Workflow**

   **1. Channel URL Extraction**
-    Fetches unprocessed channel URLs from the platforms table and checks if they contain a channel_id.
+    Fetches unprocessed channel URLs from the table and checks if they contain a channel_id.

   **2. Channel ID Retrieval**
     Extracts channel_id via API if missing and stores it in the channel_ids table.